Getting Started Tutorial#

 Step 3: Quantize the Model#

-) and produces a quantized model.
+) and provides a quantized model.

 python resnet_quantize.py

-is saved to models/resnet.qdq.U8S8.onnx.
+is saved to models/resnet_quantized.onnx

 The resnet_quantize.py

-file has quantize_static
+file has ModelQuantizer::quantize_model

-function that applies static quantization to the model.
+function that applies quantization to the model.

-output_model_path,
+quantizer.quantize_model(input_model_path, output_model_path, dr)

 The parameters of this function are: